 Art, Life and the Ocean

-Over the course of obtaining a Ph.D and focusing on Postdoctoral research, I realized I lost focus of something critically important to me and what makes science innovative: ART.
+Over the course of obtaining a Ph.D and focusing on Postdoctoral research, I realized I lost focus of something critically important to me and what makes science innovative: ART and the HUMANITIES.
+Bringing ourselves into the work is critical.
+We all need to connect and share our passion and love of who we are, not just the “work” we do.

 Better Selves Fellowship at Knoll Farm